Finite-Key Analysis of Quantum Key Distribution with Characterized Devices Using Entropy Accumulation: Introduction

+Taking all of these tools together, we apply our method to several examples.
+The first example is a simple qubit-based BB84 protocol and the second example is the entanglement-based six-state four-state protocol \cite{Tannous2019}.
+We use these two examples to demonstrate behaviors of our algorithms.
+The third one is a high-dimensional analog of the BB84 protocols.
+We compare these results with the key rates obtained by the postselection technique \cite{Christandl2009} to show that the EAT can outperform the postselection technique for high-dimensional signals.
+In the last example, we demonstrate that our method can also work for optical implementations of QKD and in particular, we study the entanglement-based BB84 protocol with a spontaneous parametric downconversion source in a lossy and noisy channel.

 Our work here provides a first step along the direction of applying EAT to general device-dependent QKD protocols.
-Currently, we limit ourselves to entanglement-based protocols.
-To handle prepare-and-measure protocols, one needs to be able to incorporate the source-replacement scheme \cite{Ferenczi2012} into the EAT subprotocol and to be able to add a promise that Alice's reduced density operator is not affected by Eve's attacks.
-There remain technical challenges to do so.
-We leave this for future work.
+Currently, we limit ourselves to entanglement-based protocols in exchange for the generality of protocol which we can consider.
+To handle prepare-and-measure protocols, one needs to be able to incorporate the source-replacement scheme \cite{Ferenczi2012}, but it remains unclear how to do this while satisfying the Markov chain conditions of the original EAT.
+In \cite{Metgers-2022b}, source-replacement is used by circumventing the Markov chain conditions by using the generalised EAT and assuming truly sequential implementation of the rounds in the protocol.
+As noted previously, the demand of a truly sequential implementation is not practical in general.
+It remains a technical challenge how to relax this condition and prove security for prepare and measure protocols.